Polarschweif/vividstasisStreamingEssentials/README.md

 - Cleaned up some unnecessary code (not really neccessary to mention here but it took me almost 2 hours)
 - Fixed moving stats up or down only working while the mouse is on a stat.
 It works now when the mouse is somewhere on the application
   - (On tansparent background, the mouse is practically behind the window itself when it's on the transparent background.
 This doesnt apply to SemiTransparent-Mode)

+### 1.8.9
+- the custom top bar now disappears after 30 seconds regardless of the cursor is hovered over it or not, fixing that the rop bar doesnt disappear sometimes

 ---